Change your product development process to deliver products customers love

 Leaders who successfully embrace a customer-centric product development process think differently about delivering value and we see these differences in five strategic organizational shifts:

-• Organizing by function and department products and value streams
+function and departmentproducts and value streams

-Prioritize work that delivers the most value to customers by understanding how your company delivers value throughout the organization
+Prioritize work that delivers the most value to customers by understanding how your company delivers value throughout the organization - Funding

-• Funding short-term projects capability for the long-term
+short-term projectscapability for the long-term

-Prioritize building enduring key capabilities by arming teams with budgets to maintain the continuous development of the product
+Prioritize building enduring key capabilities by arming teams with budgets to maintain the continuous development of the product - Competing for

-Prioritize focusing on where value exists and how product teams might validate it throughout an experimental development process
+Prioritize focusing on where value exists and how product teams might validate it throughout an experimental development process - Governing for

-Prioritize continual product evaluation and validation to gain insight into what’s working and enable increased agility in building the right thing
+Prioritize continual product evaluation and validation to gain insight into what’s working and enable increased agility in building the right thing - Cultivating a culture of

 Prioritize ensuring that your team has the information they need to do the best job possible, and is empowered to experiment and learn from mistakes